bark-simulator/bark-simulator.github.io/src/data/iros_tutorial_md.md

 ## Program

 The tutorial mixes slide presentations and interactive sessions.
-Short spot light talks will provide hands-on experience from industry researchers.
+A short spot light talk will provide hands on knowledge about industry research.
 <br />
 <table class="table-auto">
   <thead>